Where we’re at, and where we’re going

 Remark: We can assign a similar functor to any scheme smooth or not.
 That is, we can also define .
 However, we can’t say much else about this functor.

 Sheaves with transfers

 Now let us specialize to the concept of sheaves with transfers.
-For this we will need the notion of a Grothendieck topology, .
-There are three we focus on but we can use any topology which satisfies the following condition:
+To have a meaningful discussion of these objects we will need the notion of a Grothendieck topology, .
+There are three topologies we focus on but, we can use any topology which satisfies the following condition:

 (T1) For any smooth scheme , the category consisting of covers of and allowed morphisms of covers includes naturally into (schemes over ).
 We require the the inclusion factors .